s-yoshina/portfilio/Python/is_graph_connected/README.md

-# Checking whether a Graph has Continuous Connection
+# Checking whether a Graph has a Continuous Connection Between Nodes

 A function that allows the user to check whether all the nodes in a graph are accessible from each other.
 A Boolean value is returned by the function: True if all